MuffinsThaCat/winner/SUBMISSION_README.md

 ### "But what if classification is wrong?"

 **Answer:** Misclassification results in serial execution (safe fallback).
-With 55-63% accuracy, Williams still achieves 71% improvement.
-Even 0% accuracy would match parallel-only performance.
+Williams executes ALL transactions regardless of classification.
+The 16.7% improvement comes from optimized execution strategy.

 ### "SupraBTM could add classification too"